kwiatks/climate-change-setup-oxford/README.md

 For people who wish to use the PAIRS GUI or PAIRS APIs we need you to have carried out steps 1 to 3 by **8:40pm on Fri 7th Feb 2020** so that we are able to add you to a special access group that has been arranged for this event.
 This cannot be carried out on Saturday or Sunday.

-## 1. MUST DO : Get an IBM ID
+## 1. MUST DO : Get an IBM ID and IBM Cloud account

-Go to http://ibm.biz/cloud-account and fill in the form using your Oxford University email address ending in **ox.ac.uk** and a password of your choice.
-YAn IBM Cloud account will then be automatically provisioned for you.
-You will need to verify your account through the email you receive in your Inbox.
+- Go to http://ibm.biz/cloud-account and fill in the form using your Oxford University email address ending in **ox.ac.uk** and a password of your choice
+- An IBM ID and IBM Cloud account will be automatically provisioned for you.
+The IBM ID is your email
+- Verify your account through the email you receive in your Inbox

-Login to the https://cloud.ibm.com/login - you will use this account later.
+- Login to the https://cloud.ibm.com/login to check that you see the initial Dashboard page -  you will use this account when using Watson Studio

 ## 2. MUST DO : Register your IBM ID to get access to PAIRS GUI

-You must have done item 1 above before doing this step, you need an active IBM ID.
+You must have done step 1 above before doing this step, an active IBM ID is required.

 - Go to https://ibmpairs.mybluemix.net/
 - **NOTE** we have seen issues that a blank page is returned the first time you go to this link.
 Just Refresh and all should be OK